yauheni-korbut/vrp-task/README.md

 `mvn clean test -DbrowserName=firefox`

 The default browser is chrome.
-You can check the test execution results in folder
+You can check the test execution results in the folder:

 `/vrp-task/salesforce-automation/target/cucumber-reports/cucumber-html-reports/`